thaliaarchi/omniwsa/docs/drafts/dynamic_parsing.md

 Identifier first and follow sets vary, so need to be dynamically encoded.
 For ASCII-only a 128-bit bitset would work and for Unicode a perfect hash table would work.
+An ASCII-to-char table could be a perfect hash table or a 128-bit bitset with a dense table indexed by popcnt.
 At this point, it resembles the tables produced by parser generators.
-I want to be able to write wsa grammars at a higher level than yacc/lex grammars, so that common things are simplified; however, it could lower to a more general purpose parser generator.
+I want to be able to write wsa grammars at a higher level than yacc/lex grammars, so that common things are simplified;
+however, it could lower to a more general purpose parser generator.